About Our School

 Bus routes are reviewed each year in order to provide the most convenient service to the greatest number of people and to provide link-ups at suitable places between buses servicing Geranium and Pinnaroo Primary Schools.

-The need for some families to travel up to 5km to a bus route is seen as a reasonable expectation by the Department for Education and Child Development.
+The need for some families to travel up to 5km to a bus route is seen as a reasonable expectation by the Department for Education.
 However, a car allowance is paid if children must be transported further than 5km.
 Apply at the Front Office for a car allowances application form if applicable.

 BUS RULES : All students who travel on buses to Lameroo, Pinnaroo and Geranium schools need to be aware of the bus rules which mean that the driver is able to drive the bus safely and not be distracted by poor student behaviour.
 The driver has a duty to ensure the safety and the behaviour of all students on the bus and must report continued misbehaviour to the Deputy Principal.
 The students in turn have a duty to behave responsibly so that the bus driver can deliver them safely to and from school every day.